Building fluency through problem solving

 It’s important to make sure that learners have a fluent recall of the facts needed to solve the problem.
 This way, they can focus on actually solving it rather than struggling to recall facts.
 To understand the underlying problem-solving strategies, learners need to have the processing capacity to spot patterns and make connections.

-The ultimate goal of teaching mathematics is to create thinkers.
+The ultimate goal of mathematics education is to create thinkers.
 Making the most of the fluency virtuous cycle helps learners to do so much more than just recall facts and memorise procedures.
 In time, your learners will be able to work fluently, make connections, solve problems, and become true mathematical thinkers.

 References